Corey Lewandowski: Schwartz MSL, Americans for Prosperity, and other work

-Lewandowski graduated from the New Hampshire police academy in 2006 and worked from 2006 to 2010 as a seasonal marine patrol officer trainee with the New Hampshire Division of Safety Services.
+Lewandowski graduated from the New Hampshire police academy in 2006 and worked from 2006 to 2010 as a seasonal marine patrol officer with the New Hampshire State Police.

 In 2008, Lewandowski began working for Americans for Prosperity, a Koch brothers-backed advocacy group.
-Lewandowski's period working for Americans for Prosperity overlapped with his tenure as a marine patrol officer trainee and registered federal lobbyist.
+Lewandowski's period working for Americans for Prosperity overlapped with his tenure as a marine patrol officer and registered federal lobbyist.
 Lewandowski was Americans for Prosperity's New Hampshire director, and East Coast regional director before becoming the national director of voter registration, a position he held until January 2015.
 Lewandowski's term at Americans for Prosperity was described by Politico as "tumultuous" and marked by "fiery confrontations" with other AFP employees.